InspectorCaracal/evelite-client/README.md

 ## Installation

+#### Quick Start

 The project files are laid out in exactly the folder structure and locations that they need to be in a default Evennia gamedir structure.
-Just download the files, paste them into your game directory, and restart Evennia.
+Just download the files, paste them into your game directory, and reboot Evennia.

+#### Detailed Instructions

+- Download the repo files [as a zip](https://github.com/InspectorCaracal/evelite-client/archive/refs/heads/main.zip)
+- Extract to a new folder
+- `evennia stop` your game
+- Copy all the files *inside* the extracted .zip folder directly into your game folder
+- `evennia collectstatic` to make sure the old evennia client files are replaced
+- `evennia start`

 The default, initial installation into a fresh game should look like this:
 ![Default EveLite interface](https://github.com/user-attachments/assets/8ac3ca82-513f-4443-b4c0-81e7ab59fffd)

 #### Wait!
 But I already customized some of those files myself!